 Bloomington Center for the Arts

 Bloomington Center for the Arts occupies the north end of the Bloomington Civic Plaza.
-The facility is utilized by nine resident art organizations, the City and the community for arts activities, City functions and private rentals.
+The facility is utilized by eight resident art organizations, the City and the community for arts activities, City functions and private rentals.

 Operating Details and COVID Safety Plan